If you become disabled and unable to perform the duties of your job function, you can apply for a disability retirement.

 If your disability occurred outside of your employment, you can apply for a Non-Service Connected Disability.
 In order to be eligible for a Non-Service Connected Disability, you are required to be vested, which occurs with 5 years of service credit.

-Once the accident, injury, or illness occurs, you should obtain a written diagnosis of your disability from your physician on Doctor’s stationary.
+Once the accident, injury, or illness occurs, you should obtain a written diagnosis of your disability from your physician on Doctor’s stationery.
 Then, you can fill out the above Disability Retirement Application and contact us to inform us of the injury.
 Your application must be accompanied by a Doctor’s diagnosis.

 Our Retirement Specialists will review your application, physician’s medical evidence and any supporting documentation for completeness prior to accepting the application.
 They will contact you to schedule an appointment to discuss your options and the disability retirement process.

 During the disability retirement counseling session, the Retirement Specialist will discuss Service vs Non-Service Connected Disability as well as the eligibility requirements for a Service Retirement (non-disability retirement).
 Some members who are eligible will choose to Service Retire while waiting for the determination of their Disability Retirement application.
 Please note, that if you choose to Service Retire, you will not be able to return to work if the Board of Retirement denies your application.